mnane34/myDrivers-16x2-LCD-STM32/README.md

 A high-to-low transition on this pin triggers the LCD to latch data from the data pins.

 - **D0 - D7 (Pins 7 to 14)**<br>
-8-bit data bus lines used to send commands and data to the LCD.
+8-bit data bus lines used to send commands and data to the LCD.<br>
 Usually, 4-bit mode is used to save pins, utilizing only D4 to D7.

 - **A - LED Anode (Pin 15)**<br>